 October is Breast Cancer Awareness Month, a worldwide annual campaign involving thousands of organisations, to highlight the importance of breast awareness, education and research.
 During Breast Cancer Awareness Month we aim to get as many people as possible involved in raising awareness and funds for breast cancer research.

-During Breast Cancer Awareness Month this October, more than 4,000 UK women will hear the devastating words ‘it’s breast cancer.’
+During Breast Cancer Awareness Month, more than 4,000 UK women will hear the devastating words ‘it’s breast cancer.’
 And nearly 1,000 more will die from the disease.
 We can’t live with that.
-That’s why, this October, we want the UK to come together and help save lives.
-Here's just some ways you can get involved:
+That’s why, in October, we want the UK to come together and help save lives.

 Be breast aware

-We’re very proud to say that our 2015 wear it pink day saw hundreds of thousands of people across the country – in school, at work and at home – all stood together against breast cancer by wearing it pink.
-Read more about and see how some of our seasoned wear it pinkers got on last year.
+We’re very proud to say that our 2016 wear it pink day saw hundreds of thousands of people across the country – in school, at work and at home – all stood together against breast cancer by wearing it pink.

 Find out more about secondary breast cancer using our informative guide to provide information tailored to where you live in the UK.